Sometimes, all you need are a few cheap items to have an effective therapy session with adult patients. Cue the local dollar store!

 Other $1 Items for Patients

-24. Reading glasses
+24. Reading Glasses

-How to Use: Once again, this isn’t something I buy for my patients, but I do mention that the local Dollar Store probably has a set that would work for them.
+How to Use: Once again, this isn’t something I buy for my patients, but I do mention that the local dollar store probably has a set that would work for them.
 It’s hard to complete reading-based tasks when a patient can’t see what’s written…

-How to Use: These aren’t the longest-lasting, but for my patients who prefer to save money on hearing aid batteries, I recommend trying the local Dollar Store.
+How to Use: These aren’t the longest-lasting, but for my patients who prefer to save money on hearing aid batteries, I recommend trying the local dollar store.

-26. Incontinence pads
+26. Incontinence Pads

 $1 Items for therapists

-27. Hand sanitizer
+27. Hand Sanitizer

-28. Breath strips
+28. Breath Strips

-How to Use: These babies were all the rage in middle school, and my Dollar Store still carries them!
+How to Use: These babies were all the rage in middle school, and my dollar store still carries them!
 These particular breath strips are pretty intense, but they do the trick.

-29. Face mask
+29. Face Mask

 In case my company runs out of masks, I keep a box of these for backup.
 Of course, follow the mask-wearing policies that your employer and governing bodies recommend.

-Don’t Buy (Cognitive Therapy)
+DON’T Buy (Cognitive Therapy)

 Don’t Buy: $1 Calculators

-Calculators in general are great for math tasks.
-Dollar store calculator buttons, though large, turned out to be “sticky” and unresponsive.
-I invested in a pricier version online, and it was worth the cost.
+I invested in a pricier version online, which was worth the cost.
 Tip: Look for a calculator with large, chunky buttons.
-They’re easier for my patients to use.
+They’re easier for patients to use.

-Don’t Buy: $1 Fake money sets
+Don’t Buy: $1 Fake Money Sets

-For money management tasks.
-My more cognitively impaired patients perseverate on the fact that the money isn’t real.
-They can’t fully focus on the task.
 Another con is that the flimsy paper and light-weight coins are difficult for many older adults or patients with fine motor difficulties to manipulate.
 I ordered a more ‘life-like’ set online, which has worked better for treatments.

 Don’t Buy: $1 Puzzles

-For attention tasks or for patients who express a love of puzzles.
 A Dollar Store’s puzzles (and cheap puzzles in general) tend to have ragged edges that are hard to put together.
 I’ve discovered that when it comes to puzzles, higher quality is worth the investment.
-Look for a set with 100 to 250 pieces.
-The images should have clear lines and not a lot of repetitive background.

-Don’t Buy (Language Therapy)
+DON’T Buy (Language Therapy)

 Don’t Buy: $1 Flashcards

-For naming treatment.
-The flashcards at the Dollar Tree tend to look very childish, which can be insulting to our patients.
 Also, their cards often have both the photo and the name on the same side.
-Target sometimes carries better options in their bargain bins at the front of the store.
 Tip: Look for flashcards with separate cards for upper and lowercase letters.

 Don’t Buy: $1 Whiteboards

-I often use whiteboards during aphasia treatment, but the Dollar Store brands stain easily (even when using high-quality dry erase markers).
 These stains can be super distracting to more severely impaired patients.
 I spend a few extra bucks to buy higher-quality boards at other stores.
-I’ve had good luck with this brand:

-Don’t Buy (For You)
+DON’T Buy (For You)

 Don’t Buy: Electronic items

-They work and are cheap enough to justify purchasing in an emergency, but spending a bit more for higher quality electronics is a better bet.
+They work and are cheap enough to justify purchasing in an emergency, but spending a bit more for higher-quality electronics is a better bet.
 See our 20 Must-Have Items for Home Health Therapists for more ideas.

 Don’t Buy: $1 Batteries